Cyclid/Cyclid-digitalocean-plugin/README.md

 By default the keypair `/etc/cyclid/id_rsa_build` (private) and `/etc/cyclid/id_rsa_build.pub` (public) will be used.
 You can set paths to a different keypair using the _ssh\_private\_key_ and _ssh\_public\_key_ options.

-The private key is only used if Cyclid can not find a key that matches _ssh\_key\_name_: if you wish, you can add the private key to your Digitalocean account yourself, and not provide for use by Cyclid.
+The private key is only used if Cyclid can not find a key that matches _ssh\_key\_name_: if you wish, you can add the private key to your Digitalocean account yourself, and not provide it for use by Cyclid.

 # Usage